 Matches: 13, Runs: 1675, Batting Average: 72.82

-Australian batsman Marnus Labuschagne looked in great form with bat during the primary release of the World Test Championship.
-He ended up as the leading run-scorer in the competition with 1675 runs from 23 innings at an amazing average of 72.82.
+Australian batsman Marnus Labuschagne looked in great form with bat during the commencement of the World Test Championship.
+He finished as the leading run-scorer in the competition with 1675 runs from 23 innings at an amazing average of 72.82.
 The Australian batter became the center of attraction in the cricket world and a serious competition for leading international batters.

 4. Steve Smith